K-Pop star Yohan dies aged 28

 “We express our deepest condolences in light of Yohan’s final parting,” KJME added.

-“I love you a lot, Yohan… I miss you,” South Korean singer Lee Kiseop wrote in tribute to the late singer.
+“I love you a lot, Yohan… I miss you,” South Korean singer Lee Kiseop wrote in tribute to the late star.

+Fans have also been paying their respects by posting messages of support on TST’s recent Instagram uploads, one of which was posted in celebration of Yohan’s birthday in April.

 South Korean station SPOTV reports that a wake will be held at Seoul’s Severance Hospital, and that Yohan’s funeral will take place tomorrow (June 18) in Yongin.